Guidance

 What action should they take?

-• Conduct local firework injury prevention campaigns[13] during the lead up to all celebrations and festivals where fireworks are used.
+Conduct local firework injury prevention campaigns (See Department for Business, Energy and Industrial Strategy: Firework safety: be media wise) during the lead up to all celebrations and festivals where fireworks are used.
 This includes Bonfire Night, New Year and Diwali.
-Use the principles of behaviour change[14] to inform campaign planning, delivery and evaluation.
+Use the principles of NICE's guideline on behaviour change to inform campaign planning, delivery and evaluation.
 Evaluate the effectiveness of campaigns.

 Recommendations for road safety